Industry talk with Mark Hartney (SLAC, Stanford): "Opportunities and Challenges in Energy Storage"

 This talk is part of the interdisciplinary PIER Graduate Week, which takes place from 23-26 September 2019 in the Centre for Free-Electron Laser Science.
 The talk is open for everyone.

-Dr. Mark Hartney is an advisor to Breakthrough Energy Ventures with a focus on European activities.
-Mark also holds a part time position as the Chief Technology Officer and Division Director for Applied Energy at SLAC National Accelerator Laboratory.
+Dr. Mark Hartney is the Chief Technology Officer, Division Director for Applied Energy, and Deputy ALD for Energy Science at SLAC National Accelerator Laboratory.
 Mark is also a Precourt Energy Scholar with the Stanford Precourt Energy Institute.
+He is responsible for expanding the engagement of SLAC with industry partners, government agencies and Stanford University with an emphasis on renewable energy materials development and grid integration.

-Prior to his role at SLAC, Mark served at the Department of Energy as one of the founding program directors of ARPA-E where he led efforts in carbon capture technology, (the IMPACCT program), as well as a number of other projects in wind technology, energy efficiency, biofuels and lighting.
+Prior to his role at SLAC, Mark served at the Department of Energy as one of the founding program directors of ARPA-E. He led ARPA-E’s efforts in carbon capture technology, (the IMPACCT program), as well as a number of other projects in wind technology, energy efficiency, biofuels and lighting.

 Before going to ARPA-E, Mark served as the Chief Technical Officer for FlexTech, an industry-government partnership focused on R&D for flexible electronics.
 He has also served in technical management roles at various startups, including Silicon Image, dpiX; and has held staff positions at the Defense Advanced Research Projects Agency (DARPA), the White House’s Office of Science and Technology Policy (OSTP), MIT Lincoln Labs and AT&T Bell Labs.